NoumenaDigital/npl-vscode-extension/README.md

 ### Server Port

-The extension  to an NPL language server on port 5007 before starting its own server.
+The extension attempts to connect to an NPL language server on port 5007 before starting its own server.
 The TCP mode is currently primarily intended for development.

 - **Development**: The default port is configured in `.vscode/launch.json`
 - **Production**: Set the `NPL_SERVER_PORT` environment variable before launching VS Code